MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-workstreams.md

 - **Messaging**: To route conversations from live chat, SMS, social, and Microsoft Teams channels.
 - **Record**: To route records, such as case, email, and activity.
 - **Voice**: To route calls made to support numbers listed on the customer portal.
-More information: [Overview of voice channel](voice-channel.md)
+More information: [Introduction to the voice channel](voice-channel.md)

 > [!IMPORTANT]
 >